-Chief Bailey was hired in 1987 by then Sheriff Beasor Walker as a Detention Officer assigned to the Tuscaloosa County Jail and later promoted to Deputy where he was assigned to various divisions within the agency such as Patrol, Criminal Investigations and Homicide under then Sheriff Edmund M. “Ted” Sexton, Sr.
+Chief Bailey was hired in 1987 by then Sheriff Beasor Walker as a Detention Officer assigned to the Tuscaloosa County Jail and later promoted to Deputy where he was assigned to various divisions within the agency such as Patrol, Criminal Investigations and the Homicide Unit.

 Returning back to where he began his career Lt.
 Bailey oversaw the daily operations of the Tuscaloosa County Jail with an average inmate population of 625 inmates, 86 full and part time staff and the National Re-Accreditation of the only Accredited Adult Facility in the State of Alabama through the American Correctional Association in 2008.